mramshaw/RESTful-Cockroach/README.md

 This builds on my [RESTful-Recipes](https://github.com/mramshaw/RESTful-Recipes) repo, which stores data in [PostgreSQL](https://www.postgresql.org/).
-As CockroachDB uses both the PostgreSQL wire protocal and the Golang driver - while RESTFul-Recipes has acceptance tests - this is an effort to see how easy it is to use CockroachDB instead of PostgreSQL.
+As CockroachDB uses both the PostgreSQL wire protocol and the Golang driver - while RESTFul-Recipes has acceptance tests - this is an effort to see how easy it is to use CockroachDB instead of PostgreSQL.

 All dependencies are handled via [Docker](https://www.docker.com/products/docker) and __docker-compose__.